Submillimeter radiation as the thermal component of the Neupert Effect: Origin of the submillimeter emission

 \subsection{The Impulsive Phase}

-Taking into account all the arguments presented above, we conclude that it is very unlikely that 212~GHz emission is due to gyrosynchrotron.
-This leaves thermal brems\-strahlung as the most likely mechanism to produce the observed 212~GHz radiation.
-The emission at these frequencies, during the gradual phase of flares, have been interpreted as due to thermal brems\-strahlung \citep{Trottetetal:2002,Trottetetal:2011,Luthietal:2004a,Luthietal:2004b,Tsapetal:2016}.
-Our observations and analysis put thermal bremsstrahlung as the dominating mechanism during the impulsive phase, of SOL2011-02-14 as well.
+Taking into account all of the arguments presented above, we conclude that it is very unlikely that 212\,GHz emission is due to gyrosynchrotron.
+This leaves thermal brems\-strahlung as the most likely mechanism to produce the observed 212\,GHz radiation.
+The emission at these frequencies, during the gradual phase of flares, has been interpreted as due to thermal brems\-strahlung \citep{Trottetetal:2002,Trottetetal:2011,Luthietal:2004a,Luthietal:2004b,Tsapetal:2016}.
+Our observations and analysis put thermal bremsstrahlung as the dominating mechanism during the impulsive phase of \textsf{SOL2011-02-14} as well.

-It has been shown that ionized plasmas at $T<1$~MK in the chromosphere are efficient mm-wave sources \citep{Kasparovaetal:2009,HeinzelAvrett:2012, Simoesetal:2017}.
-In particular, \cite{Simoesetal:2017} have shown that once the energy deposition in the chromosphere stops, the free electrons quickly recombine with ions, and thus reducing the main source of free-free emission after the impulsive phase.
-This decrease of the chromospheric emission could allow the optically thin free-free emission from the coronal plasma to dominate late in the gradual phase. and produce the microwave spectrum observed at the time intervals (e) and (f) in Figure 3.
+It has been shown that ionized plasmas at $T<1$\,MK in the chromosphere are efficient mm-wave sources \citep{Kasparovaetal:2009,HeinzelAvrett:2012, Simoesetal:2017}.
+In particular, \cite{Simoesetal:2017} have shown that once the energy deposition in the chromosphere stops, the free electrons quickly recombine with ions, thus reducing the main source of free--free emission after the impulsive phase.
+This decrease of the chromospheric emission could allow the optically thin free--free emission from the coronal plasma to dominate late in the gradual phase. and produce the microwave spectrum observed at the time intervals e and f in Figure \ref{fig:radio-spectra}.

-Moreover, \cite{Trottetetal:2015} interpreted that most of the 30 THz radiation observed during the flare SOL2012-03-13 is thermal bremsstrahlung of an optically thin source located above the temperature minimum in a $T\sim 8000$~K plasma heated by the energy deposited by precipitated particles (electrons, protons and $\alpha$). \cite{Simoesetal:2017} have reached similar conclusions, using their results from numerical modeling to interpret the mid-infrared flare reported by \cite{Pennetal:2016}.
-Extending their calculations into the sub-THz range, they show that, during the impulsive phase, the sub-THz emission would be associated with the upper chromosphere with temperature around $T \approx 10^{4.6}$~K. Therefore, the possibility of sub-THz as the thermal counterpart of the Neupert effect is certainly possible.
+Moreover, \cite{Trottetetal:2015} interpreted that most of the 30\,THz radiation observed during the flare \textsf{SOL2012-03-13} is thermal bremsstrahlung of an optically thin source located above the temperature minimum in a $T\approx 8000$\,K plasma heated by the energy deposited by precipitated particles (electrons, protons and $\alpha$). \cite{Simoesetal:2017} have reached similar conclusions, using their results from numerical modeling to interpret the mid-infrared flare reported by \cite{Pennetal:2016}.
+Extending their calculations into the sub-THz range, they show that, during the impulsive phase, the sub-THz emission would be associated with the upper chromosphere with temperature around $T \approx 10^{4.6}$~K. Therefore, sub-THz as the thermal counterpart of the Neupert effect is certainly possible.